Learn how to integrate Shopify with WordPress to build an eCommerce store with all the advanced capabilities of Shopify in this detailed guide.

 Shopify supports several payment gateways to enable your store to accept credit cards and payment methods.
 There’s easy integration for PayPal Express Checkout and Shopify Payments.

 By default, your store is ready to accept PayPal payments with PayPal Express Checkout.
-If you already have PayPal Merchant account with the email address that you used for Shopify, then you should be all set for this option.
+If you already have a PayPal Merchant account with the email address that you used for Shopify, then you should be all set for this option.
 You can also edit this email or set up a new PayPal merchant account using this email address to claim the funds.

 Using Shopify Payment, you should be directly able to accept credit card payments.
 You will, however, need to complete the account setup by providing Shopify with some additional details about your business.
-Once setup, Shopify will directly transfer the sales to your bank account.
+Once set up, Shopify will directly transfer the sales to your bank account.

 Setup Shipping for Shopify Store